CherryKitten/CharjaBox/docs/configuration.md

 `charjabox_general.yml` includes all general configuration about your server, like Hostnames, Timezones, etc.

+`charjabox_ports.yml` includes all the ports for the applications in one place.

 ## Application Settings

 Every application has it's own settings file, where you can enable the Application and apply App-specific configuration.